 By also activating the cloud user provisioning feature in your SAML setup, we offer you to have a clean architecture by keeping the user and access management in your the cloud.
 Whenever a user is created, removed or changes roles, this is synchronized through the connector to your favorite Atlassian products.
 The cloud connector creates a virtual user directory that your Atlassian products see containing all your users and groups.
 Currently, Kantega SSO has cloud user provisioning support for Azure AD, Google G-Suite and Okta.

-It is perfectly fine to combine SAML with other SSO mechanisms such as Integrated Windows Authentication (IWA / Kerberos).
-In such a combination, IWA provides password-free login experiences when the user is present at his desktop machine on the office, while SAML enable the user to log in when they on the run outside the office or when accessing from cellphones or other non-Kerberos compatible devices.
+It is perfectly fine to combine SAML with other SSO mechanisms such as Kerberos (Integrated Windows Authentication).
+In a combination with Kerberos, Kerberos provides password-free login experiences when the user is present at his desktop machine on the office, while SAML enable the user to log in when they on the run outside the office or when accessing from cellphones or other non-Kerberos compatible devices.